 Born between 1997 and 2012, Gen Z is a digital-first demographic with 54% spending at least four hours a day on social media.
 It’s clear that if businesses want to reach this audience, a social media strategy is a sure-fire way to help attract and recruit the best talent.
-A recent study found that 48% of Gen Z job seekers have applied to jobs they’ve found through social media.
+Recent research shows that 73% of job seekers aged 18-34 have found their jobs through social media.

 There’s also an opportunity to reach potential talent that might not be actively looking for a new job.
 80% of employers say social recruiting helps find passive candidates, demonstrating the importance of incorporating social media in your recruitment strategy, especially as the war for talent continues to put pressure on businesses.

 With this in mind, we look at the strategies to consider when it comes to leveraging social media to attract Gen Z talent.

 Employee advocacy and user generated content

 Previous generations entering the workforce did so with a sense of trust, but Gen Z are far more skeptical.
 According to a study by Salesforce only 42% of Gen Z say they trust brands and businesses, so when it comes to engaging this demographic, authenticity is key.